 Much like Sync.Me and Simpler Caller ID, Truecaller wants to put a halt spam by blocking nuisance calls and hidden numbers.
 And it uses your contacts to help with that task.

 Truecaller lets you search for names and numbers, make calls directly from the app, see when friends are available, look up phone numbers from your call history, report spam callers and telemarketers, and remove unknown phone numbers from you call history.
+A $1.99 monthly subscription removes all ads and lets you know who's been viewing your profile.

 14. DW Contacts & Dialer